 I decided this piece did not need any sealer, so I attached one of these small wreaths I found on Amazon, and this mini makeover was complete:

 The faux distressing looks great on all these details!

 Next up is this little wooden box I picked up for only $2.25:

 It actually has a plastic liner which means it was likely part of a canister set at one time.

 The paper on it was almost dry rotted, so it scraped right off with a flat razor blade.
 I knew when I found it that a mini transfer would dress it right up!
-(From Classic Vintage Labels by Re-designed by Prima.
-If you search that name on Etsy, you’ll find several retailers that have them.)
+(From Classic Vintage Labels by Re-designed by Prima…find them HERE in my shop.

 I gave it a couple of coats of Cotton, gave it a good sanding with 220 grit sandpaper, and then picked out this pretty transfer to adorn the front:

 Because of the liner, it could hold just about anything…

 I think it would be perfect on a vanity holding cotton balls or makeup sponges.